Class of 2021

 - High School: St. Ignatius High School

 While in high school, Ryan served on his school’s student senate for four years, and as a senior acted as student body president.
-He was also a four-year member and two-year student leader of the St. Benedict Joseph Labre Ministry to the Homeless, an organization that reaches out to the impoverished in the area.
+He graduated as Salutatorian.
+Additionally, he was a four-year member and two-year student leader of the St. Benedict Joseph Labre Ministry to the Homeless, an organization that reaches out to the impoverished in the area.
+In addition to that, he was a co-founder of the St. Maximilian Kolbe Ministry to the Imprisoned, and the St. Damien Molokai Ministry to the Infirmed.

 Ryan also spearheaded the effort to make his high school Fair Trade Certified.
 He and a team of three other students tackled the two-year process in a mere seven months, making their school the second Jesuit high school in the country to earn the certification.
-He was also one of twelve distinguished high-achieving students by Cleveland magazine for his work with these various projects.
+He was also one of eight distinguished high-achieving students recognized by Cleveland Magazine for his work with these various projects.

-At Notre Dame Ryan is involved with Student Government, JIFFI (Jubilee Initiative for Financial Inclusion), SIBC (Student International Business Council), Judicial Council Peer Advocacy Program, and FUEL (First Undergraduate Experience in Leadership).
-Additionally, he is a Student Ambassador at NDListens, the phone center on campus.
+At Notre Dame Ryan is involved with Student Government, acting as the Secretary for the Class of 2021; JIFFI (Jubilee Initiative for Financial Inclusion), acting as the COO; and the ND Day Student Engagement Committee.
+Additionally, he is a Senior Manager at NDListens, the phone center on campus.

-For his freshman summer, Ryan spent two weeks in the Oregon wilderness on a rafting and mountaineering journey.
-While there he had the chance to summit Three-Fingered Jack, one of the most rigorous and technical mountains to climb on the entire East coast.
-For his sophomore summer, Ryan will travel to Indonesia, where he has partnered with local agencies to work on sea turtle conservation.
-These efforts include short term efforts such as turtle rehabilitation, as well as long term efforts, like waste reduction, and providing habitats that young turtles can thrive in.
+For his Wilderness Leadership Experience summer, Ryan spent two weeks in the Oregon wilderness on a rafting and mountaineering journey.
+While there he had the chance to summit Three-Fingered Jack, one of the most rigorous and technical mountains to climb on the entire West Coast.

 - Areas of Study: Theology